Growers FAQs

 Fertilizer needs are somewhat similar to wheat, with nitrogen requirements higher than for wheat.
 A rule of thumb is seven lbs N/100 lbs of expected yield, and keep in mind, that amount includes what is in the soil before seeding.
 There are several nitrogen-specific publications based on PNW university research available under the Resources and Research tab.

 A very important nutrient is sulfur (S) — the recommended ratio of N:S is 4:1.
 Other nutrients canola requires are phosphorus, potassium, and boron.
 There are studies underway at Washington State University and the University of Idaho to determine responses to micronutrient applications at different times during the growth season.
 The single best practice to determine nutrient needs is to soil test regularly.
-More information on growing canola can be found on our Production Strategy page under For Growers.
+More information on growing canola can be found on our Production Strategies page under For Growers.

 Fertilizer should not be applied with the seed.
 A separation of at least one inch and preferably two inches is recommended.
 Take a look at the fertilizer management publications for a lot of great information about canola fertilizer recommendations and strategies for the PNW.